Beaulieu-sur-Dordogne: French Revolution and Empire

 Prior to the revolution, the town was part of Viscounty of Turenne, subject to his rule and they paid no tax to the French Crown.
 That changed in 1738, when the viscount sold his viscounty to King Louis XV, to pay off his debts, and the town's of the viscounty including Beaulieu, returned to the king and his tax system.

 The abbey still sheltered six monks when the revolution destroyed the conventual buildings and the Maurist constructions.
 The abbey church was spared and became a parish church.
 Part of the vault collapsed in 1808 and in 1889, the square in front of the abbey church was cleared and created.

 Contemporary period

 On 1 January 2019 the municipality extended its perimeter to that of Brivezac.

 Population and society

+Population

+Population data refer to the area corresponding with the commune as of January 2025.

 Sport

 Beaulieu's rugby club was created in 1908: Union Sportive Beaulieu (U.S.B.).
 A regular champion of the Limousin, the club participated in several stages of the French championship reaching the semifinals in 1921.
-During the 2011-2012 season, the club was shown by winning the title of Champion of France in 2nd Series by beating in the final, US Josbaig Saint Goin (15 to 11), crowning a great season and allowing the club to climb in 1st Series for the season 2012-2013.
+During the 2011–2012 season, the club was shown by winning the title of Champion of France in 2nd Series by beating in the final, US Josbaig Saint Goin (15 to 11), crowning a great season and allowing the club to climb in 1st Series for the season 2012–2013.